Impreza Lift Kit 101: Your Complete Guide - Crawford Performance

-Subaru already proved that a lifted Impreza is a brilliant idea—they call it the Crosstrek.
-This simple fact shows the platform is more than capable of handling extra height and rugged terrain.
-If you love your Impreza but crave the versatility of its taller sibling, a Subaru Impreza lift kit is the perfect solution.
-This upgrade gives you the ground clearance and aggressive stance you want without having to buy a new car.
-It’s a proven path to building a more capable vehicle.
-In this article, we’ll explore how to choose the right kit, what the installation involves, and the essential supporting mods.
+Subaru already gave us the blueprint for a more rugged Impreza—they call it the Crosstrek.
+This simple fact proves the platform is more than ready to handle extra height and challenging terrain.
+If you love your Impreza but find yourself wanting the versatility of its taller sibling, an Impreza lift kit is the perfect solution.
+This modification gives you the functional ground clearance and aggressive stance you’re looking for without the expense of buying a new car.
+It’s a proven path to building a more capable machine that’s ready for rougher roads, deeper snow, and weekend adventures.
+We’ll explore how to select the right kit for your needs, what the installation process involves, and the key upgrades to finish your build correctly.

 Key Takeaways